HenriHyttinen/Ai-assistant/backend/README.md

 ## Prerequisites

-- Python 3.11 or 3.12 (Python 3.14 NOT supported)
+- Python 3.11 or 3.12 (Python 3.14 doesn't work - some packages won't install)
-- PostgreSQL 12+
+- SQLite (comes with Python) or PostgreSQL (optional)
-- pip (Python package manager)
+- pip installed

 ## Setup